Frequently Asked Questions

 If some or all customs or other inspections take place at other locations, the time and cost for these procedures are added to the time and cost for those that take place at the port or border.
 In Kazakhstan, for example, all customs clearance and inspections take place at a customs post in Almaty that is not at the land border between Kazakhstan and China.
 In this case border compliance time is the sum of the time spent at the terminal in Almaty and the handling time at the border.

-If inspections by agencies other than customs are conducted in 20% or fewer cases, the border compliance time and cost measures take into account only clearance and inspections by customs (the standard case).
-If inspections by other agencies take place in more than 20% of cases, the time and cost measures account for clearance and inspections by all agencies.
+If inspections by other agencies take place in 20% or more of cases, the time and cost measures account for clearance and inspections by all agencies.
 Different types of inspections may take place with different probabilities—for example, scanning may take place in 100% of cases while physical inspection occurs in 5% of cases.
 In cases like this Doing Business would count only the time for scanning because it occurs in more than 20% of cases while physical inspection does not.
 The border compliance time and cost for an economy do not include the time and cost for compliance with the regulations of any other economy.

 What does documentary compliance measure?